jsenv/core/packages/independent/service-worker/README.md

 new URL("./src/img.png", import.meta.url);
 ```

-Urls detected during build will be in `self.generatedUrlsConfig`.
+Urls detected during build will be in `self.resourcesFromJsenvBuild`.

-The urls with an origin different from your website origin will not.
-You must add them manually in "urlsConfig".
+For now the urls with an origin different from your website origin will not.
+You must add them manually in "resources".

 ```html
 <link